itsikad/optimization-assignments/README.md

 # Optimization

 Programming assignments for my students in Optimziation course at Tel-Aviv University.
+Note: classes, methods and functions API's are designed for automatic testing.

 Spring 2020: Newton's Method and Conjugate Gradient optimizers.
 Solving a problem of shortest route between two points where the speed varies across layers.
 Solution available in: `/spring_2020/main.py`.